Exciting News - This award is now also accepting applications from pre-service Early Childhood Educators!

-The Laboratory School at the Dr. Eric Jackman Institute of Child Study would like to honour two promising teacher candidates graduating in 2076 or 2018 from an accredited Ontario Faculty of Education program.
+The Laboratory School at the Dr. Eric Jackman Institute of Child Study would like to honour two promising Teacher or Early Childhood Educator Candidates graduating in 2017 or 2018 from an accredited Ontario Faculty of Education program.
 In recognition of excellence in pre-service Environmental Education of elementary school children, winning applicants will receive a gift of $500.
 As well, winners will have an opportunity to participate in a week-long Fellowship placement at the Laboratory School at the Dr. Eric Jackman Institute of Child Study at a mutually agreeable time during the 2017-2018 school year.
 Suzuki Fellows will be able to see, learn, and immerse themselves in Environmental Inquiry, the Lab School's four-part approach to Environmental Education under the mentorship of Laboratory School teacher-researchers.

 The Dr. David Suzuki Fellowships were established by The Laboratory School at the Dr. Eric Jackman Institute of Child Study.
 These Fellowships were made possible by the Norman and Marian Robertson Charitable Foundation, the leadership of Laboratory School teachers, and the support of celebrated, award-winning geneticist, environmentalist, and broadcaster, Dr. David Suzuki.